jjmontesl/cubesviewer/README.md

 Requirements
 ------------

-CubesViewer requires a [Cubes Server](http://databrewery.org/cubes.html) 0.10.1 or later, configured and running, able to serve data cubes.
+CubesViewer requires a [Cubes Server](http://databrewery.org/cubes.html) 0.10.1 or later, configured and running, able to serve Cubes OLAP queries.

+The application consists of two parts:

+**CubesViewer Client** is a HTML5 application and can run directly in the browser.
+It can run without server side support as a standalone application, and
-**CubesViewer is HTML5** and can run directly in the browser.
-It should work on most modern browsers (it may even work on older browsers).
-Views can be embedded in other websites (see the Demos section).
+views can be embedded in other websites (see the Demos section).

-The **full CubesViewer application** includes a Python Django application to support features like sharing/saving and user notes support.
-You need Django 1.3 in order to run it, but it is optional.
+The **full CubesViewer application** includes a Python Django application which supports features like sharing/saving and user notes.
+You need Django 1.3 in order to run it, but it is optional (only needed if you wish to use the full application with user authentication, user notes or save/load/share support).

 Note that **your cubes model shall be configured** to add support for CubesViewer features like date filters and descriptions (see Documentation below).
 This is optional, CubesViewer will work, but some features like Date Filters will be missing.

 For further information, see the Documentation section below.